 ’The Digital Garden®’ included artworks ‘planted’ around the garden amongst flower beds.
 Visitors could discover ‘The Digital Garden®’ trail and use their smart phones or tablets to watch animated artworks of digital flowers growing where flowers were in bud or still to bloom.

 Drop-in chat and live drawing sessions formed part of the visitor experience.
-Visitors could learn about how ‘The Digital Garden®’ was made and on two days hear me chat about creative process and see me doing some live drawings.
+Visitors could learn about how ‘The Digital Garden®’ was made, chat about creative process and see some live drawings being drawn.